PouriaRouzrokh/AI-Macros/code_base.md

         console.error('Save API button not found');
     }

-    // When the user clicks on the close button, close the modal if (closeBtn) {
+    if (closeBtn) {
         closeBtn.addEventListener('click', function() {
             modal.style.display = "none";
         });
     }

-    // When the user clicks on <span> (x), close the modal const span = document.querySelector('.close');
+    const span = document.querySelector('.close');
     if (span) {
         span.onclick = function() {